alejoamiras/aztec-counter-contract/README.md

+> 🎮 **Want to skip ahead and play with privacy?** Try our [Interactive Playground](https://aztec-private-playground-59.lovable.app/) to experiment with private counters right now!

 # 🎯 The Private Counter Adventure: An Aztec.nr Tutorial

 *Welcome, developer!
 Today we're building something cool - a Counter that keeps individual numbers private while making the total public.
 Think of it as a sealed box where only you can see your number inside, but everyone can verify the total sum of all the numbers inside the box.*